-In May 2012, DHEC was notified that arsenic was found in the soils and groundwater on part of the former Royster property.
-The contamination was discovered through environmental investigations conducted during a pre-buy assessment for a portion of the former plant site and surrounding properties.
-DHEC collected additional soil samples at and around the property to confirm these findings.
-On July 25, 2012, DHEC staff visited residents on Easy Street, Howe Street and Corning Road and requested permission to take soil samples from their front and/or back yards.
+On July 25, 2012, DHEC staff visited residents on Easy Street, Howe Street and Corning Road to request permission to collect soil samples from their front and/or back yards.
 Samples were also collected from nearby businesses and other public locations.
 Samples were taken from: 41 houses (52 total samples), 6 businesses (18 total samples), 2 parks (8 total samples), and 7 samples from public rights-of-way.

-Individual results from the blood testing for lead, and urine testing for arsenic, have been shared with residents of the Edisto Court Community.
-The results of the testing have shown that all levels were within the normal range and no medical follow-up is required at this time.
+The results of the testing indicated that all levels were within the normal range and no medical follow-up was required.
 Lead, arsenic and other metals naturally occurring in nature may be detectable in people.
-Levels found in the body that do not cause illness or disease, and do not require treatment or further investigation, are considered to be in the "normal range."
+Levels found in the body that do not cause illness or disease, and do not require treatment or further investigation, are considered to be in the “normal range.”